-Don't sweat it if you forgot to pull your holiday ham out of the freezer, or if it simply hasn't thawed as quickly as you expected it to.
+Don't sweat it if you forgot to pull your holiday ham out of the freezer, or if it simply hasn't thawed as quick as you expected it to thaw.
 It's perfectly safe to cook a frozen ham.
 Just know that it takes about 50 percent longer to cook a fully-frozen ham.
-Here's everything you need to know to get good results, and get dinner on the table on time.
+Here's everything you need to know to get good results and get dinner on the table on time.

 Frozen Ham Cooking Instructions and Temps